scripting/instantOutlines/README.md

 Sharing outlines between apps using GitHub as the intermediary.

-### This is a working site

-1. Outlines flow into the site.
-The outlines contain tweets of users we're following.

-2. I have an app running on my desktop that checks several Twitter accounts once a minute.
-When one of these users tweets, we add it to a calendar-structured outline, and using the GitHub API, post it here. in the outlines folder.

-3. I've set up a GitHub web mook, that notifies a server app that the outline has updated.

-4. We then send a message, via web sockets, to any app that's subscribed to the outline, with the full OPML text of the outline.
-It's totally up to the individual apps what they do with the outline.

-5. The net effect is that the changed outlines flow to any app that wants to subscribe to them.

 ### Demo app

 Here's a <a href="http://scripting.com/code/instantoutlinesrepo/demo/">demo app</a> that watches my Twitter outline.